Prof Zoe Walkington

 External collaborations

-I am currently collaborating with colleagues at Lancaster university.
-I have collaborated in knowledge transfer activities (in the area of investigative interviewing) with colleagues from Liverpool University (Professor Laurence Alison).
+I am currently collaborating with colleagues at Lancaster university on research into Body Worn Camera footage.
+I collaborated in knowledge transfer activities (in the area of investigative interviewing) with colleagues from Liverpool University (Professor Laurence Alison) for around 18 years.
 I have also collaborated in research publications with colleagues from Sheffield Hallam University.

 Publications